Self-Diffusion Driven Blind Imaging: Evaluation

-Figure \ref{fig:results_ffhq} shows deblurring results of different methods on the FFHQ dataset \citep{karras2019style}.
-For each estimated image, the recovered kernel is displayed at the top-left corner, and three zoomed-in regions highlight fine details.
-As observed, FastDiffusionEM \citep{laroche2024fast} performs the worst.
-Despite being pre-trained on the FFHQ dataset, its performance remains poor: the estimated kernels degenerate into trivial point- or line-like structures.
-Without reliable kernel estimation, even a strong image prior cannot yield satisfactory deblurring.
-In contrast, other four optimization-based methods produce visibly superior results.
 PhaseOnly \citep{pan2019phase} and FFTReLU Deblur \citep{al2025blind} provide good results in some cases, but lack of robustness when facing various blur kernels.
 SelfDeblur \citep{ren2020neural} shows the most promising performance out of previous methods, yet still suffers from poor generalizability, reconstruction shiftting and color distortion.
-The proposed self-diffusion-based DeblurSDI method consistently outperforms all compared methods, achieving significant improvements in the long-standing shiftting and robustness issues of blind deblurring techniques.
+The proposed DeblurSDI method consistently outperforms all compared methods, achieving significant improvements in the long-standing shiftting and robustness issues of blind deblurring techniques.
 Moreover, DeblurSDI is also able to recover accurate blur kernels, which gurantees the performance of the method.
-More results of other three datasets can be found in Appendix~\ref{sec:appendix_results}.
+More results of other datasets are shown in Figure~\ref{fig:results_cho}, \ref{fig:results_kohler}, and \ref{fig:results_levin}.

+We compared our DeblurSDI method with several other blind deblurring approaches, including Phase-Only \citep{pan2019phase}, FFT-ReLU Deblur \citep{al2025blind}, SelfDeblur \citep{ren2020neural}, and FastDiffusionEM \citep{laroche2024fast} and calculated Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) on each dataset.
+The quantitative results are summarized in Table~\ref{tab:quantitative_results}.
+This demonstrates the effectiveness and generalizability of our self-diffusion approach in recovering sharp images and accurate blur kernels.